mvysny/mvysny.github.io/_posts/2020-6-26-Vaadin-troubleshooting.md

 * Please note that the `@HtmlImport` annotation is completely ignored when Vaadin is running in npm mode - you need to use `@NpmPackage()` and `@JsModule()` instead.
 Also see below for tips.
-* It could be that the webpack bundle was not rebuilt properly.
-Try restarting your server if in development mode - it could cause Vaadin Servlet to notify changes, run npm install and update the package json files.
+* (Development mode only): It could be that the webpack bundle was not rebuilt properly.
+Try restarting the server - it could cause Vaadin Servlet to notice changes, run `npm install` and update the `package.json` and `package-lock.json` files.
+  Also try to run the `prepare-frontend` task/goal, to update `package.json` and `package-lock.json` files.
-* If that doesn't help, try to verify whether the npm module is present in both `package.json` and `package-lock.json` files.
+* Try to verify whether the npm module is present in both `package.json` and `package-lock.json` files.
 If it's not, maybe Vaadin classpath scanning doesn't discover your `@NpmPackage()`-annotated class for some reason - make sure it's on classpath.
 Alternatively, the